-As we are doing a skydive for charity in a few weeks, I thought I would tell you about me boxing for charity several years ago.
+As I am doing a skydive for charity in a few weeks, I thought I would tell you about me boxing for charity a few years ago.

 I signed up in 2013 to box for Cancer Research, via Ultra White Collar Boxing (UWCB) at Funktion Fitness Gym in Derby.
 It’s free to sign up, you are trained by a professional for free and it’s free to box.
 The only cash needed is £100 for charity, I surpassed this, but some other boxers really surpassed this, with two guys reaching over £1,000.
 Fantastic.